sllewely/csacademy/lesson_notes/sorts.md

 Then, we merge two lists together at a time.
 Compare the first element of one list with the first element of the second and take the smallest.
 Increment the pointer to the smallest element on the chosen list and repeat.
 Since you are always comparing the smallest element of each list each time, you don't need to compare all of list A against all of list B.  Now you have some number of lists of size 2.
 After merging a second time, you have some number of lists of size 4, and then 8, and then 16, until you have one list of size n.

 ---

 Implementing merge sort is homework.
 Good recursion practice!

+## Day 2

+**Radix Sort** sorts by digits, for example from most significant digit to least signification digit.
+What is the time complexity?

+For fun: Bubble sort, bogosort.
+What is the time complexity?

+**Quick Sort**